FAQ for Students

 Should I bring anything to Commencement Ceremony?

 The only items you should bring to the Commencement Ceremony are your cap, gown, and hood.
 We encourage you to leave any personal items at home or with your guests.
 Once you leave your assigned room and proceed to the lawn, you will not be able to return and retrieve items.
 Additionally, the rooms remain unlocked and unsupervised once the procession begins.
-Any items left in the rooms or elsewhere will be turned over to the Georgetown University Police for the Lost & Found.
+Any items left in the rooms or elsewhere will be turned over to the Georgetown University Police Department’s Lost & Found.

 How do I get my diploma?